0xPolygonMiden/miden-vm/docs/src/design/chiplets/main.md

 Stacking the chiplets introduces one new complexity.
 Each chiplet proves its own correctness with its own set of internal transition constraints, many of which are enforced between each row in its trace and the next row.
 As a result, when the chiplets are stacked, transition constraints applied to the final row of one chiplet will cause a conflict with the first row of the following chiplet.

 This is true for any transition constraints that are applied at every row and selected by a `Chiplet Selector Flag` for the current row.
-(Therefore, cyclic transition constraints controlled by periodic columns do not cause an issue.)
+(Therefore, cyclic transition constraints controlled by periodic columns do not cause any issue.)

 This requires the following adjustments for each chiplet.